 The Berkshires offer a dream-like New England wintry holiday experience, with lots of charming small towns and classic red barns blanketed with glistening snow.
 Taunton is one of the best with its Lighting of the Green and Lights on Festival taking place for more than a century.
 It may be the best small city Christmas lights and display presentation in all of southern New England, which is why it’s been called “The Christmas City” for so long.
 If you can be here in early December, you can enjoy the opening night festivities like and fireworks, but the magical holiday scenes can be enjoyed throughout the month.
 Nearby, enjoy cross-country skiing or snowshoeing over mountain trails as you explore the landscape that looks like a Norman Rockwell painting.

 The historic town of Woodstock offers that quintessential, idyllic Vermont Christmas, with the ground almost always covered with at least a light dusting of snow and the scent of pine needles waft through the air.
-This city hosts Wassail Weekend, a pre-holiday festival with 19th-century Norse culture tradition that includes a parade with over 50 horses and riders that don holiday costumes and period dress, along with wagon, sleigh rides and a Christmas celebration at the Billings Farm & Museum.
+One of the best Christmas towns in the world, the magical city hosts Wassail Weekend, a pre-holiday festival with 19th-century Norse culture tradition that includes a parade with over 50 horses and riders that don holiday costumes and period dress, along with wagons, sleigh rides and a Christmas celebration at the Billings Farm & Museum.
 There are many lovely inns and B&Bs in the area, perfectly situated for easy access to the Killington and Okemo ski areas, like The Jackson House Inn as well.

-Maine’s scenic southern coast offers the chance to walk deserted beaches along wild shores that are even more photogenic when shrouded in snow, In Kennebunkport, you can watch Santa Claus arrive by lobster boat during the annual Christmas Prelude during the first half of December, and plenty of other festivities throughout the holiday season, like a seashore trolley holiday ride, wine tasting and lobster bakes.
+Kennebunkport is one of the best stops on Maine’s scenic coast, offering the chance to walk deserted beaches along wild shores that are even more photogenic when shrouded in snow.
+In Kennebunkport, you can watch Santa Claus arrive by lobster boat during the annual Christmas Prelude during the first half of December, and plenty of other festivities throughout the holiday season, like a seashore trolley holiday ride, wine tasting and lobster bakes.
 For an especially romantic Christmas state at one of the area’s inns, like the White Barn Inn with its Arts & Crafts-style Wharf Cottages that include flagstone fireplaces.